burdiuz/js-deferred-data-access/packages/rest-object/README.md

 delete customers['111'];
 ```

 There are no way to get a Promise on setting new value or deleting field, so we don't know when these operations complete.
 To wait for completion we may use `forLatest()` method.
+It returns Promise for last HTTP request for this endpoint object.
 ```javascript
 const api = createRESTObject('/example/api');
 const customers = api.portal.users.customers;